Skip to content

 fone.tips

 Tired of OBS bugs?
-We tested 8 OBS alternatives in 2026 and ranked the best free and paid picks for streaming, recording, plus quick editing.
+Compare 8 OBS alternatives for 2026, ranked across the best free and paid picks for streaming, recording, plus quick editing.

-8 Best OBS Alternatives We Tested for 2026 (Free + Paid) cover image
+8 Best OBS Studio Alternatives in 2026 (Free + Paid) cover image

 Open Broadcaster Software is free and powerful, but the dated UI, scene-setup complexity, and the recurring encoder warnings push plenty of streamers to look elsewhere.
-We tested eight OBS alternatives across live streaming, game recording, and full record-plus-edit workflows on Windows 11 and macOS Sonoma to see which ones actually hold up in 2026.
+This roundup ranks eight OBS alternatives across live streaming, game recording, and full record-plus-edit workflows on Windows and macOS to show which ones actually hold up in 2026.

 The shortlist below skips the abandonware (Fraps last shipped a feature update in 2013) and the indie tools that vanished.
 What’s left is a working set of programs that either fix OBS’s biggest pain points or replace it entirely depending on what you stream.